GusCarreno/Pokemon_API/README.md

 # Pokemon_Test
-For Read Pokemons and see the info what pokemon you choose.
+Read Pokemons and see the info of the pokemon you choose.
-TO DO :
-Login

 For Run:
-Just donwload de code and run and enjoy it :)
+Download the repo and run